JacobSeatlholo/bhhome/docs/doc1.md

 title: Resources
 sidebar_label: Resource Page
 ---
+Whether you're a creative, author, designers and/or entrepreneur developing a structure or a plan of action for your business can be a daunting and expensive task.

-This is a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for creatives, authors, designers and entrepreneurs to take advantage of as a resource page to assist in building content/systems for your business.
+This is a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers fro you to take advantage of as a resource page to assist in building content/systems for your business.

 ## Design & UI